Curriculum Guide

 Winsor Dance Team (0.5 credits, fall and/or spring)

-Winsor Dance Team is for dancers and choreographers selected by audition.
-Dancers will expand their skills by learning and performing intermediate-advanced repertoire from a range of contemporary and pop cultures.
-They will also work collaboratively to choreograph and produce informal and formal performances for Winsor events such as the Under the Lights pep rally, assembly programs, and more.
-Students will take on different leadership or production roles and will gain skills to produce programming with high production value (lighting, costumes, sound, technical direction, etcetera).
-Guest artists from different dance genres will be invited to teach classes.
-Students must have intermediate to advanced technical, performance and/or choreographic skills.
-This course may be taken more than once with the permission of the instructor and the head of Performing Arts.
+Winsor Dance Team is an audition-based class for intermediate to advanced dancers and choreographers.
+Students will refine their technique and performance by learning repertoire from contemporary and pop cultures.
+They will collaborate to choreograph and produce performances for events such as the Under the Lights pep rally and assemblies.
+Students will also take on leadership or production roles, gaining skills in high-quality event production, including lighting, costumes, sound, and technical direction.
+Guest artists from diverse dance genres will be invited to teach master classes.
+This course requires intermediate to advanced technical, performance, or choreographic skills.
 Open to students in Classes V–VIII.
-Prerequisite: Audition in the late spring of 2024 or permission of the instructor.
+Students may enroll in this class more than once with the permission of the instructor and head of the Performing Arts Department.
+Prerequisite: Audition in the late spring of 2025, or permission of the instructor and head of the Performing Arts Department.

 Music Electives